-A faded photo, a Mona Lisa smile.
-Penny for your thoughts, Dad?
+A faded photo, a Mona Lisa smile — a penny for your thoughts, Dad?

-An old colour photo of my dad from the 1970s inspired this short piece.
+An old colour photo of my dad from the 1970s inspired this one-liner piece of microfiction.
 He had a faraway look in his eyes and a Mona Lisa smile on his much younger face.

 Why was he smiling so subtly?
 Was it a smile?